 By the time of the relocation to Leiston, the Premonstratensians had been assimilated into the ‘socially aware and interactive’ Order of St. Augustine.
 And later, having sealed its fate in the reformation, Henry Vlll gifted the monastery to his brother in law, Charles Brandon, Duke of Suffolk.

-Some of the buildings were demolished, and over time, the church had the ignominy of being used as a barn.
-The Abbey church – which you can see through the archway in the picture above – was refashioned as a farmhouse, with the addition of a Georgian frontage years later.
+Some buildings were demolished.
+The church had the ignominy of being used as a barn.
+The Abbey church, which you can see through the archway in the picture above, was refashioned as a farmhouse, with the addition of a Georgian frontage years later.

 Leiston Abbey as a religious retreat centre

-In 1928, the site was purchased by Ellen Wrightson and used as a religious retreat centre.
+Ellen Wrightson purchased the site in 1918 and used it as a religious retreat centre.
 On her passing, she gifted it to the Diocese of Bury St Edmunds and Ipswich.

-Leiston Abbey, still privately owned to this day, is now under the watchful eye of English Heritage, with the house used by the music school.
+Leiston Abbey, still privately owned to this day, is now under the watchful eye of English Heritage.
+The house is used by the music school.

 When you visit – and it’s entirely free – you’ll easily imagine the magnificence of the buildings at their height.
-The charm of personal daily life lends an air of connection to the former occupants; a Canon’s wash bowl is clearly seen and the stone steps are worn with the footfall of good people long since forgotten.
+The charm of personal daily life lends an air of connection to the former occupants.
+A Canon’s wash bowl is clearly seen.
+Stone steps are worn with the footfall of good people long since forgotten.